How useful is wearing a heart rate monitor in CrossFit?

 A heart rate monitor measures your body’s response to the work.
 Heart rate is a direct response to variations in blood pressure, breathing rate and muscle contractions resulting from your effort and technique during the exercise.

-Although a heart rate monitor is often used to measure intensity, it does actually not do that job.
+Although a heart rate monitor is often used to measure intensity, it does actually not dothat job.
 Heart rate is not an instant reflection of your work.
 It takes some time before your heart rate responses to your work.
 Therefore, your heart rate is a delayed reflection of your work and of intensity.
-You might recognize this: only after a few seconds of a 20 second sprint, your heart rate goes up and you start to breath heavier.
+You might recognize this: Only after a few seconds of a 20 second sprint, your heart rate goes up and you start to breath heavier.
 A heart rate monitor monitors your response to the intensity, but not the intensity itself.

 Furthermore, your heart rate can be influenced by several other factors besides your work.
 For example even thinking about the workout you’re about to do, can increase your heart rate.
 Also tense muscles, dehydration, fatigue, illness, medication, sugar and caffeine, hot temperature and humidity can increase your heart rate.
 Women have a higher heart rate than men.
 And older people have a lower heart rate, in general.